How Does Depression Affect the Body? Physical Symptoms of Depression

 For example, antidepressant medications that correct an imbalance of serotonin and norepinephrine in the brain can help to improve mood while also reducing physical pain.
 Other medications that can help treat symptoms of depression are ones that help with anxiety, which often accompanies depression, and sleep aids such as melatonin, which can help promote a healthier sleep cycle.

-Therapy can also improve both the mental and the physical symptoms of depression.
-As people with depression receive treatment to learn to manage their stressful feelings and work through some of the mental and emotional challenges depression creates, the physical symptoms may resolve in the process.
+Therapy can also improve both the mental and physical symptoms of depression.
+As people with depression receive treatment to work through some of the mental and emotional challenges depression creates, the physical symptoms may resolve in the process.

 For additional information about living with depression, check out the following blog posts: